-(i) Interest rate risk

-- (a) To the extent that payments made or received on the Company's monetary assets and liabilities are affected by changes in the prevailing market interest rates, the Company is exposed to interest rate cash flow risk. - (b) To the extent that changes in prevailing market rates differ from the interest rate in the Company's monetary assets and liabilities, the Company is exposed to interest rate price risk.

-The Company is not susceptible to interest rate risk since the KGHM loan is fixed at 10%.

-(ii) Foreign currency risk

-The Company operates primarily in Canadian dollars, but holds minimal foreign currency, and thus is exposed to foreign currency risk.

-(iii) Other price risk
+- a) Interest rate risk -The Company is not susceptible to interest rate risk as the KGHM loan is fixed at 10%. - b) Foreign currency risk The Company operates primarily in Canadian dollars, but holds minimal foreign currency, and thus is exposed to foreign currency risk. - c) Other price risk The Company is not currently exposed to other price risk.

-Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk.

-The Company is not currently exposed to other price risk.